PipeItToDevNull/PipeItToDevNull.github.io/_posts/BLOCK-ad-backups-powershell.md

 #### Using GUI
 1. Boot up your install media and choose "Next"

 ![ServerBackupRecovery0.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery0.PNG)

 2. Do not choose "Install now", choose "Repair your computer" in the lower left

 ![ServerBackupRecovery1.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery1.PNG)

 3. Choose "Troubleshoot" then "System Image Recovery"

 ![ServerBackupRecovery2.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery2.PNG)
 ![ServerBackupRecovery3.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery3.PNG)

 4. On the next screen you will get a notice about having now backups, hit "Cancel" then "Next"

+> 📝 If you do not get a notice then you likely have backups on a mounted disk.
+You can attempt to restore them and skip the rest of this document.

 ![ServerBackupRecovery4.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery4.PNG)
 ![ServerBackupRecovery5.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery5.PNG)

 > 📝 If you do not get a notice then you likely have backups on a mounted disk.
-You can attempt to restore them and skip the rest of this.
+You can attempt to restore them and skip the rest of this

 5. Assuming we got the prompt in step 4 then we will see a grid with no entries, choose "Advanced"

 ![ServerBackupRecovery6.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery6.PNG)

 6. Choose "Search for a system image on the network" and hit "yes" to initialize the network.

 ![ServerBackupRecovery7.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery7.PNG)
 ![ServerBackupRecovery8.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery8.PNG)

 7. You should see a prompt for a network path, the installer has no DNS so we will use the IP of your NAS or Share server and the path to the directory holding the "WindowsImageBackup".

+> 📝 The path should not include "WindowsImageBackup", it should be one directory higher and will be the directory on line 17 of our backup script above.

 ![ServerBackupRecovery9.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery9.PNG)

-> 📝 The path should not include "WindowsImageBackup", it should be one directory higher and will be the directory on line 17 of our backup script above.

 > ❗ From this point on I had errors.
 You can continue to follow [these docs](https://askme4tech.com/how-restore-windows-image-backup-different-windows-server) if you are lucky enough not to have them.
-* Error below, not a step.

 ![ServerBackupRecovery10.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery10.PNG)

 #### Using CLI^[https://community.spiceworks.com/topic/2201127-recover-windows-system-image-from-network-error-0x8007001f]